chxwcodes/chxwcodes/README.md

 - 👋 Hey!
 I’m @chxwcodes aka Chow
 - 🎮 I’m interested in video games, tech, and mechanical keyboards
-- 💞️ I’m always looking to learn and collaborate on interesting projects
+- 💞️ I always love to learn and collaborate on interesting projects
 - 🔥 I’m at my element when I'm doing what I'm passionate about
 - 📫 You can reach me at contact.chxw@gmail.com